OA-PASS/bagend/spec-overview.md

 ---
 # Specification Overview

 The BAGEND specification combines [BagIt][1], the BAGEND [BagIt profile][2], and the BAGEND [resource model][4] as a means to describe and transfer research outputs between institutions and federal agencies.

+This overview is intented to be non-normative, aiding the understanding of the specification itself.

 ## About BagIt
 BagIt is an IETF informational document ([RFC 8493][1]), specifying a methodology for organizing a group of files and related metadata, typically encapsulating them as a single zip or tar file.
 Attractive features of BagIt include a structured layout of the files being packaged, a built-in mechanism for ensuring the integrity of the content, and the ability to tailor the metadata contained within the package using [BagIt Profiles][5].
 These features, combined with the availability of tools and software that create and process bags, make it an attractive mechanism for depositing research articles and data to federal agency systems.